-- actively care for the School's computer equipment and facilities - not change the set-up of hardware or the configuration of software in any way without permission from a member of the technical support staff - respect copyright laws - respect the privacy of another's work - respect the rights of others to fair access and use of facilities - protect the security of the School's facilities and networks - safeguard themselves in using the School's computing devices - use the School's computer resources economically - try to prevent any breaches of these conditions by others students and their families.
+- actively care for the School's computer equipment and facilities - not change the set-up of hardware or the configuration of software in any way without permission from a member of the technical support staff - respect copyright laws - respect the privacy of another's work - respect the rights of others to fair access and use of facilities - protect the security of the School's facilities and networks - safeguard themselves in using the School's computing devices - use the School's computer resources economically - try to prevent any breaches of these conditions by others background and prospectus information to a worldwide audience as well as information for students and their families.
 The site continues to evolve and its content and structure changes over time.